hyprwm/hyprland-wiki/content/Nvidia/_index.md

 ```

 > [!WARNING]
+> Loading the Nvidia modules early may cause resuming from hibernation to not work anymore (i.e. the system will just boot instead of resuming).
+> If you have issues with that, try disabling early KMS.

+> [!WARNING]
 > Electron or Chromium-based apps can stall for up to a minute after boot on hybrid graphics systems with an Intel iGPU and an Nvidia dGPU.
 >
 > This can be fixed by loading the `i915` module **before** the Nvidia ones in `/etc/mkinitcpio.conf`.
 Just edit the `MODULES` line like this: